waynedgrant/met-office-weather-maps/README.md

 ### info.json

-The info.json for a map can be used to dynamically build HTML web page to host it using, for example, JQuery.
-The info.json file contains the following fields:
+The __info.json__ for a map can be used to dynamically build an HTML web page to host it using, for example, JQuery.
+The __info.json__ file contains the following fields:

 | Field                | Description                                                                                                                      |
 |----------------------|----------------------------------------------------------------------------------------------------------------------------------|